knpuniversity/php-beginner-series/knpu/episode3/sql-injection-prepared-statements.rst

 Ok team, we are *killing* it.
 In just a few short chapters, we've updated almost our entire application to use a database.
-The only part that *doesn't* use the database is the new pet for, which we'll fix early in the next episode.
+The only part that *doesn't* use the database is the new pet form, which we'll fix early in the next episode.

 Use your new-found power for good: create some tables in PHPMyAdmin and start querying for data.
+Don't forget to put up your fence to protect against SQL Injection attacks, so that the adorable poodle, fluffy Truncate Table, doesn't cause you problems.

 Seeya next time!